Emptiness formation probability, Toeplitz determinants, and conformal field theory: The ferroelectric string as a boundary that breaks scale-invariance

 Inspired by the results of Sec.~\ref{sec:cbc}, it is tempting to look at the arctic regions for a finite aspect ratio $\ell/L$, to see if the frozen region is modified.
 We present in Fig.~\ref{fig:arctic_finite} some numerical results regarding this question in the open geometry (the periodic geometry is similar).
 We observe that, as long as $\ell/L$ remains relatively small (figs.~\ref{fig:arctic_finitea} and \ref{fig:arctic_finiteb}), the picture looks more or less the same, up to a global dilatation.
-However the leading coefficient seems to change slightly (anticipating on table.~\ref{tab:numerics}), when varying the aspect ratio, so that this observation is possibly only approximate.
+However the leading coefficient of the $\log EFP$ seems to change slightly (anticipating on table.~\ref{tab:numerics}), when varying the aspect ratio, so that this observation is probably only approximate.
 Also the limiting case $\ell/L=1/2$ is interesting, because the sequence of $L/2$ consecutive up spins has to be followed by $L/2$ consecutive down spins, due to the zero magnetization constraint.
 In this case the frozen region even cuts the imaginary time picture in two disconnected parts (see figure.~\ref{fig:arctic_finitec}).
+It will be shown in Sec~\ref{sec:logterms} to have a huge impact on the logarithmic terms.

 Such a behavior is yet another manifestation of the arctic phenomenon, first discovered in the study of dimers on the Aztec diamond \cite{JPS}.
 Compared to the standard rectangular geometry, the dimers are highly constrained near the corners of the diamond, and these constraints propagate on macroscopic scales.
 In terms of heights the slope is maximal on all sides of the diamond, and the authors of \cite{JPS} managed to prove that all degrees of freedom outside of the arctic circle were frozen.
 An illustration of this phenomenon is shown in figure.~\ref{fig:arctic_circlea}.
 Note that the Aztec diamond can easily be generated by imposing maximally magnetized boundary conditions on a square: in terms of transfer matrix the partition function for dimers on the Aztec diamond of diameter $L_x$ reads

+provided $L_y\geq L_x$. $T$ is the transfer matrix of the dimer model, acting on the vector space of dimension $2^{L_y}$ generated by the dimer occupancies along a vertical line.
+See figure.~\ref{fig:arctic_circleb} for an explicit example in the case $L_x=L_y=16$.